AnirudhG07/AnirudhG07/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=anirudhg07&label=Profile%20views&color=0e75b6&style=flat" alt="anirudhg07" /> </p>

 - I am a student of Indian Institute of Science, Bengaluru.
-- I like research but do Command line tools dev and customising them more and more here and there and my hobby!
+- I like to do research.
+As a hobby, I like to do command line tools dev and customising them more and more here and there!
-- I am still a UG and trying my best to do as much as I can.
+- I am a UG and trying my best to do as much as I can.
-- I am currently working on AutoTA, making Yazi Plugins and supporting it all the way, and learning GO!
+- I am currently working on AutoTA, making Yazi Plugins and supporting it all the way, and learning Rust!
 - I am not funny at all, cause my jokes are nerdy and that too bad.

 I sometimes write some blogs about my work and interests, check them out at: https://anirudhg07.hashnode.dev